juanacc/wolox-training/pull_request_template.md

 ## Summary

 [Change!]

-Creation of weets service that consumes the API http://numbersapi.com/ for the creation of 'weets'.
+- Environment variable is added to specify the url of the API to be used.
+- Added axios.js file with functionality for API consumption, allowing reuse.
+- New entry is added in the configuration file to set environment variables necessary for the services.

 ## Known Issues